Photo of a notebook with a list of Self Care items

 I now use the elliptical for 15 minutes every morning and I alternate that with strength exercises.

-If you’re not getting enough quality sleep, it will show—in your energy levels, mood, and even your skin.
+If you’re not getting enough quality sleep, it will be evident in your energy levels, mood, and even your skin.
 Sleep becomes even more crucial after 40 as our bodies need more time to recover and recharge.

 As I entered perimenopause, I noticed that suddenly I could not sleep through the night.
 I wake up every single night around 3 am and then I have difficulty falling back to sleep.